too-much-todotxt/awesome-todo.txt/README.md

 ### Markor

-Markor in am Android note taking app, that has excellent todo.txt support.
+Markor is an Android note taking app, that has excellent todo.txt support.

   * https://github.com/gsantner/markor